-Students in the program must complete fifteen courses (60 credits) over two years in residence (training grant has additional requirements).
+Students in the program must complete 60 credits over two years in residence (training grant has additional requirements).
 The core curriculum spreads across three categories: theory, methods, and area of concentration.
-Students have to take the 5.5 core curriculum courses.
+Students have to take the 5.5 (22 credits) core curriculum courses.
 These are indicated by name below.
-In addition, students have to take one course as well as a non-credit doctoral seminar in their area of concentration for the first eight semesters.
-Of the remaining 8.5 courses, 3.5 must be from an approved list of PhD courses listed below, allowing for 5 electives.
+In addition, students have to take one 4 credit course as well as a non-credit doctoral seminar in their area of concentration for the first eight semesters.
+Of the remaining 34 credits, 14 must be from an approved list of PhD Selective courses listed below, allowing for 20 elective credits.
 Electives can be chosen from a variety of offerings in all three categories.
+(Note: Students on the NIAAA training grant are required to take only 12 credits of PhD Selective courses and 8 Elective credit due to the 14 credits of course requirements of the training grant.)

 Upon the completion of course work, students must successfully complete an integrated Comprehensive Exam.
 Successful completion of all course work fulfills requirements for the Master of Arts in Social Policy.
 Successful completion the Comprehensive Exam allows students to proceed to the dissertation.